-Columbia Water & Light has a 20 year contract for 21 megawatts of power produced at the Crystal Lake III Wind Energy Center located in Hancock County, Iowa.
-In 2015, the utility received 51,763 megawatt hours from NextEra Energy Resources.
-The University of Missouri purchased 25,874 megawatt hours of the contracted energy from the utility.
+Columbia Water & Light has a 20-year contract for 21 megawatts of power produced at the Crystal Lake III Wind Energy Center located in Hancock County, Iowa.
+The University of Missouri purchased part of the energy from the City of Columbia contract.
 This arrangement can be terminated by either party at any time.
-Columbia Water & Light's portion of the contract was 25,889 megawatt hours which represents 2.18% of the electric system total.
-The total cost of energy, including deemed energy, was \$49.60 per megawatt hour.
+In 2016, the utility received 12,700 megawatt hours from NextEra Energy Resources which represents 2.38% of the electric system total.
+The total cost of energy, including deemed energy, was \$45.96 per megawatt hour.
 Deemed energy is energy that would have been produced had Columbia Water & Light not requested production curtailment due to a negative Locational Marginal Price (LMP).
 A negative LMP means that Columbia Water & Light would be paying the energy market to take the energy.
 Columbia Water & Light currently requests curtailment at negative twenty dollars (-\$20.00).
-The fixed cost of the wind energy delivered to Columbia started at \$42.50 per megawatt hour in 2012, increased to \$43.50 in 2013, \$44.50 in 2014, and \$45.00 in 2015.
-For the remaining years of the contract, the price per MWH will remain at \$45.00.
+The fixed cost of the wind energy delivered to Columbia will remain at \$45.00 for the rest of the contract.